MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 > [!NOTE]
 > Ensure that the number of records in the exported segment are within the allowed limit of your Adobe Campaign Standard license.

-Exported data is stored in the Azure Blob storage container you configured above.
+Exported data is stored in the Azure Blob Storage container you configured above.
 The following folder path is automatically created in your container:

 *%ContainerName%/CustomerInsights_%instanceID%/%ExportDestinationName%/%EntityName%/%Year%/%Month%/%Day%/%HHMM%/%EntityName%_%PartitionId%.csv*